-Capability Implied Requirements ReplaceCertPathValidationPolicyAssignment GetAssignedCertPathValidationPolicies If true, TLSServerSupported shall not be empty.
-If true, MaximumNumberOfCertificationPathValidationPolicies>=2 and MaximumNumberOfTLSCertificationPathValidationPolicies>0 shall hold.
-If true, the device shall support validating certification paths containing X.509v3 certificates that are signed with signatures of type sha1-WithRSAEncryption or sha256WithRSAEncrpytion processing X.509 CRLs that are compliant to the CRL profile defined in RFC 5280, Sect.
+Capability Implied Requirements validating certification paths containing X.509v3 certificates that are signed with signatures of type sha1-WithRSAEncryption or sha256WithRSAEncrpytion processing X.509 CRLs that are compliant to the CRL profile defined in RFC 5280, Sect.
 5 and that are signed with signatures of type sha1-WithRSAEn- cryption or, sha256WithRSAEncryption and are complete direct CRLs as defined in RFC 5280 that are signed with the same signature key as the signature key that the CA uses to sign issued certificates MaximumNumberOfTLSCertificationPathValidationPolicies If greater than zero, MaximumNumberOfCertificationPathValidationPolicies >0 shall hold.
 MaximumNumberOfDot1XCon- If greater than zero, the following commands shall be supported: figurations AddDot1XConfiguration GetDot1XConfigurations GetDot1XConfiguration DeleteDot1XConfiguration SetNetworkInterfaceDot1XConfiguration GetNetworkInterfaceDot1XConfiguration DeleteNetworkInterfaceDot1XConfiguration If greater than zero, the Dot1XMethods capability shall be present and shall contain at least the EAP-PEAP MSCHAPv2 method.
 Dot1XMethods If not empty, shall contain at least the "EAP-PEAP/MSCHAPv2" method, and MaximumNumberOfDot1XConfigurations shall be greater than zero.
+MediaSigningSupported If true, GetAssignedMediaSigningCertificates shall be supported.
+UserMediaSigningKeySupport- ed If true, AddMediaSigningCertificateAssignment and RemoveMediaSigningCertificateAssignment shall be supported.
 EllipticCurves The list of supported elliptic curves.

-5.8 Events
+5.9 Events

-5.8.1 Key Status
+5.9.1 Key Status